Information For Authors

 1.1 Original research

-These articles describe original observational or interventional research concerning clinical care, education, basics science or health policy relevant to medicine, including hospital medicine, innovation and improvement, and health disparities.
-Organize manuscript text into Introduction, Methods, Results and Discussion, generally following relevant Abstract headings.
-Please proofread the Abstract carefully to assure that all results and conclusions mentioned in the Abstract are also reported in the main body of the text, figures or tables of the manuscript.
-To assure that studies with various methods have the highest quality reporting, Colombia Médica strongly suggests authors use standard formats as described at http://www.equator-network.org (i.e. CONSORT for randomized trials, STROBE for observational studies, COREQ for qualitative research and SQUIRE for quality improvement studies, etc.).
-Authors are strongly encouraged to use checklists offered for these guidelines and those checklists may be requested during a manuscript review.
+These articles describe original observational or interventional research concerning clinical care, education, basic science, or health policy relevant to medicine, including hospital medicine, innovation and improvement, and health disparities.
+Organize manuscript text into Introduction, Methods, Results, and Discussion, generally following relevant Abstract headings.
+Please proofread the Abstract carefully to ensure that all results and conclusions mentioned in the Abstract are also reported in the main body of the Text, figures, or tables of the manuscript.
+To assure that studies with various methods have the highest quality reporting, Colombia Médica strongly suggests authors use standard formats as described at http://www.equator-network.org (i.e., CONSORT for randomized trials, STROBE for observational studies, COREQ for qualitative research, and SQUIRE for quality improvement studies, etc.).
+Authors are strongly encouraged to use the checklists offered for these guidelines, and those checklists may be requested during a manuscript review.

-Abstracts: Original research articles should have a structured abstract of 250 words or less.
+Abstracts: Original research articles should have 250 words or less structured abstract.

-Use the following headings: Background, Objective, Methods, Results (prinicples findings) and Conclusions.
+Use the following headings: Background, Objective, Methods, Results (principal findings), and Conclusions.

-Tables and Figures: Tables and figures should be used as needed to convey the data; however, the number of combined tables plus figures in the main body of the article should not generally exceed 6.
-Authors will be asked to delete or combine tables and figures felt to be excessive, or optionally, they may be published online as a supplementary appendix.
+Tables and Figures: Tables and figures should be used as needed to convey the data; however, the number of combined tables plus figures in the article's main body should not generally exceed 6.
+Authors will be asked to delete or combine tables and figures felt excessive; optionally, they may be published online as a supplementary appendix.
 Authors are encouraged to make liberal use of electronic appendices (including textual, tabular, and audiovisual materials which help to inform the research but are not essential to understanding the main arguments); these will be published online.

 References: References must be limited to those that are necessary.
 Colombia Médica does not restrict the number of references; however, it is suggested not to exceed 30 for manuscripts.
 It is preferred that references cite original research and correspond to the most current evidence on the subject

-Any and all available works can be cited in the reference list.
+Any available works can be cited in the reference list.
 Acceptable sources include:

 Published or accepted manuscripts

-Manuscripts on pre-print servers, if the manuscript is submitted to a journal and also publicly available as a pre-print
+Manuscripts on pre-print servers, if the manuscript is submitted to a journal, and is also publicly available as a pre-print

 Do not cite the following sources in the reference list: